ChaningOgden/ChaningOgden.github.io/README.md

 * [Jekyll](https://jekyllrb.com/) static site generator
 * [Minimal Mistakes Jekyll theme](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/)

+If you would like to see a certain topic written about, please feel free to submit a [GitHub issue](https://github.com/ChaningOgden/ChaningOgden.github.io/issues) and I would be happy to add it to the Queue.

 You can follow along if you would like to create a GitHub Pages blog for yourself.
 Of course, this is just a way to do it.
 I also considered using [Hugo](https://gohugo.io/hosting-and-deployment/), which has all kinds of compatable hosts as well.
 They also have examples of deploying to GitHub Pages with an [example actions workflow](https://gohugo.io/hosting-and-deployment/hosting-on-github/).

 ## Using Jekyll